suds-community/suds/README.rst

 * Using injected requests/replies/error-information with a web service operation taking at least one input parameter no longer causes suds to report an invalid extra argument error.

+* Internal project development improvements.

+  * The project will from now on be distributed as a wheel as well as a source distribution.
+  * Added a script for automatically setting up required development Python environments for this project, hopefully supporting the full range of supported Python versions out of the box.
   * Improved internal project ``HACKING.rst`` documentation.
-* Added a script for automatically setting up required development Python environments for this project, hopefully supporting the full range of supported Python versions out of the box.

 * ``setup.py`` improvements.

   * Python 3.0.x releases explicitly marked as not supported.